 - an upper endoscopy, which uses a long, thin scope that your doctor guides down your throat to see the lining of your stomach

-- a SmartPill, which is a capsule that contains a device that tracks how fast food moves through your digestive tract
+- a SmartPill, which is a capsule that contains a device to track how fast food moves through your digestive tract

 - eating well-cooked vegetables and fruit to lower the amount of fiber they contain